-- Once per year record in your holding register the total number of pigs on your holding. - Record the following information in your holding register within 48 hours of the event: - for movements on and off the date of movement, the number of pigs moved, and the movement document serial number; - for identification marks replaced with a different mark the date of replacement, the number of pigs, and the old and new identification marks. - Ensure that these on-farm records are up to date, are kept for at least 3 years, and are shown to an inspector on demand. - Ensure that movement documents, signed by the keeper, accompany pigs during movements.
-These should specify: - name, address and holding code of the holding of departure; - name and address of the holding of destination; - date of the movement; - number of pigs that the document covers; and - identification mark of each pig being moved (including the individual identification number). - Where pigs are moved off your holding, send a copy of the movement document to DAERA within 7 days of the movement, except if the movement is to a market, slaughterhouse or show. - Retain a copy of movement documents for movements onto and off your holding for at least 3 years and show them to an inspector on demand.
+- Once per year record in your holding register the total number of pigs on your holding. - Record the following information in your holding register within 48 hours of the event: - for births the number of pigs should be recorded within 48 hours of first identifying the pigs, you do not have to record individual identification numbers.
+If the pigs are first identified at the point of moving off your holding, the birth and movement off can be recorded as a single event; - for deaths only the deaths of pigs which have previously been identified have to be recorded, the individual identification numbers do not have to be recorded; - for movements on and off the date of movement, the number of pigs moved, and the movement document serial number; - for identification marks replaced with a different mark the date of replacement, the number of pigs, and the old and new identification marks. - Ensure that these on-farm records are up to date, are kept for at least 3 years, and are shown to an inspector on demand. - Ensure that movement documents, signed by the keeper, accompany pigs during movements.
+These should specify: - name, address and holding code of the holding of departure; - name and address of the holding of destination; - date of the movement; - number of pigs that the document covers; and - identification mark of each pig being moved (including the individual identification number). - Where pigs are moved off your holding, send a copy of the movement document to DAERA within 7 days of the movement, except if the movement is to a market, slaughterhouse or show.

+• Retain a copy of movement documents for movements onto and off your holding for at least 3 years and show them to an inspector on demand.